2 Weeks In Hawaii Itinerary

 What to Do?

-Here’s a complete Oahu sample itinerary, where you can pick and choose what works for you.
+Here’s an in-depth Oahu itinerary, where you can choose the days that work for you.
 For a quick look at the island’s best spots, check out the top things to do in Oahu.

 Part 2: Molokai or Maui (4 Days)

-For the second part of your 2 weeks in Hawaii itinerary, choose between the islands of Molokai and Maui.
-Though separated by just a few miles of water, the two could not be any different.
+Our two weeks in Hawaii itinerary continues with a choice between the islands of Molokai and Maui.
+Though the two islands are separated by just a few miles of water, they could not be any different from each other.

 Option A: Molokai

-If it’s cocktails by the pool, 24-hour room service, and 4G data coverage that you’re in search of – look elsewhere.
+If it’s cocktails by the pool, 24-hour room service, and data coverage you’re searching for – look elsewhere.
 Molokai is as real as Hawaii gets and finally drives home the message that you’re visiting one of the most remote island chains in the world.
-Life around here is beautifully stuck in the ’90s, on a good day, but this is actually part of Molokai’s charm.
-Just stick to the island’s unofficial motto – “Slow down, this is Molokai!” – and you’ll discover a Hawaiian treasure that is off the beaten track.
-Molokai is sparsely populated and of its tiny population, over 50% have native Hawaiian heritage.
-This means that you don’t have to go to touristy luau shows to actually meet real Hawaiians.
+Life around here is beautifully stuck in the ’90s on a good day, but this is actually part of Molokai’s charm.
+Over 50% of Molokai’s tiny population has native Hawaiian heritage.
+This means you don’t have to go to touristy luau shows to meet real Hawaiians.

 Where to Stay?